Intiserahmed/Merger/memory-bank/progress.md

 ## Known Issues

 *   **Map Screen Placeholder:** The map screen is not yet functional and uses the old status bar.
 *   **Grid Screen Placeholders:** Top HUD, Order Display, and Bottom Info Bar use placeholder emojis/icons.
 Bottom Info Bar text is static.
 Energy cooldown is not displayed.
-Star tile background is a placeholder.
 *   **Shared UI Needed:** The new Top HUD logic needs to be shared between screens.
 *   **Limited Content:** Needs more items, generators (Workshop not placed by default), orders, etc.
 *   **Balancing Needed:** Game economy and progression require tuning for both merge sequences.